 by José de Vinck.

-José de Vinck, a friend of Madonna House for many, many years, died recently at age 100.
+José de Vinck, a friend of Madonna House for many, many years, died last year at age 100.

 If you enjoy our articles, we ask you to please consider subscribing to the print edition of Restoration; it's only $10 a year, and will help us stay in print.
 Thanks, and God bless you!